SaveliyKolesnikov/BoulderDash/README.md

 # BoulderDash
-An Object-oriented implementation of boulder dash game using C#, WPF
+An Object-oriented implementation of Boulder Dash game using C#, WPF

 Purpose
 -------
-This purpose of Snake JS is (in this order)
+The purpose of this project

 1.	to practise good OOP design;
 2.	to learn how to use WPF canvas;